 Under the agreement, CPM members from Malaya were allowed to return to their homes in Malaysia.

 Chin Peng never officially returned to Malaysia after the 1989 Hat Yai Peace Accords.

 In 2000, he applied for permission to return to Malaysia but his application was rejected by the High Court which compelled him to show identification papers to prove his citizenship.

 According to reports, Chin Peng’s birth certificates had been seized by police during a raid in 1948.

-Chin Peng finally returned to Malaysia in the form of ashes which where scattered “near the hills” to fulfil his final wish to be buried with his comrades.
+Chin Peng finally returned to Malaysia in the form of ashes, which were scattered near the hills to fulfil his final wish to be buried with his comrades.